 Exploit Hardware/Firmware Corruption

 Threat actors can target the underlying hardware and/or firmware using various TTPs that will be dependent on the specific hardware/firmware.
 Typically, software tools (e.g., antivirus, antimalware, intrusion detection) can protect a system from threat actors attempting to take advantage of those vulnerabilities to inject malicious code.
 However, there exist security gaps that cannot be closed by the above-mentioned software tools since they are not stationed on software applications, drivers or the operating system but rather on the hardware itself.
 Hardware components, like memory modules and caches, can be exploited under specific circumstances thus enabling backdoor access to potential threat actors.
 In addition to hardware, the firmware itself which often is thought to be software in its own right also provides an attack surface for threat actors.
 Firmware is programming that's written to a hardware device's non-volatile memory where the content is saved when a hardware device is turned off or loses its external power source.
 Firmware is written directly onto a piece of hardware during manufacturing and it is used to run on the device and can be thought of as the software that enables hardware to run.
-In the space vehicle context, firmware and field programmable gate array (FPGA)/application-specific integrated circuit (ASIC) logic/code is considered equivalent to firmware.
+In the spacecraft context, firmware and field programmable gate array (FPGA)/application-specific integrated circuit (ASIC) logic/code is considered equivalent to firmware.

 ID: EX-0005